 Heartgard Chewables for Cats is a prescription medication available as a palatable meaty flavored chewables tablet.
 The usual dose of Heartgard Chewables for cats 5 pounds or less is 55 mcg (red box) and for cats 6 to 15 pounds is 165 mcg (purple box).
 The chewable tablets must be chewed and should not be swallowed whole.
 For cats, the pieces can be broken and crumbled into food or fed directly to the cat.

 Tell your veterinarian if your pet has ever had an allergic reaction to Heartgard, ivermectin, or to beef.

-Give Heartgard exactly as directed by the veterinarian.
-If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
+Give Heartgard Chewables for Cats exactly as directed by your veterinarian.
+If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
 Heartgard chewable tablets must be chewed.
 They should not be swallowed whole.
 Store Heartgard Chewables for Cats at room temperature.
 Do not remove the chew from its wrapper until ready to give the medicine.
 Keep this medication away from children and pets.
-Cat Heartgard Chewables is safe for use in pregnant or lactating cats.
+Heartgard Chewables for Cats are safe for use in pregnant or lactating cats.